Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Problem setup

 \end{assumption} Assumption~\ref{assm:intra-dev} requires that the difference between the gradient of each local component function $f^m_i(\vx)$ and its corresponding local objective function $F^m(\vx)$ is uniformly bounded.
-It models the variance of local component functions $f^m_i$ \emph{within} each machine.
+It models the variance of local components $f^m_i$ \emph{within} each machine.
+While the uniform boundedness requirement may look strong, we use this assumption to prove high-probability upper bounds, which are stronger than the common in-expectation bounds.
+See Appendix~\ref{sec:comparison} for comparisons with other assumptions, and also Appendix~\ref{sec:avoidRd} for ways to avoid uniform boundedness over the \emph{entire} $\reals^d$.

 The next two assumptions capture the deviation \emph{across} different machines, i.e., the degree of heterogeneity, in two different levels of granularity: \emph{objective-wise} and \emph{component-wise}. \begin{assumption}[Objective-wise inter-machine deviation] There exist $\tau \geq 0$ and $\rho \geq 1$ such that